Food Desert Retail Strategy

 - Retain and Attract Supermarkets and Grocery Stores: BFPI works to ensure that existing supermarkets and grocery stores continue to serve Baltimore residents, and works to attract new stores where there is retail leakage.

-- Develop funding, incentives and tax credits in Food Desert Retail Incentive Areas: BFPI created Food Desert Retail Incentive Areas to strategically target food retail development and have the highest impact on food access.
+- Develop funding, incentives and tax credits in Grocery Store Retail Incentive Areas: BFPI created Grocery Store Retail Incentive Areas to strategically target food retail development and have the highest impact on food access.
 New food stores that locate in the Incentive Areas are eligible for a ten-year abatement on personal property taxes.
 Existing supermarkets that successfully “mitigate” food deserts are eligible to receive the Personal Property Tax Credit for renovations that increase their ability to provide healthy staple foods.
 BFPI will utilize and help develop additional federal, state and local policies, funding streams and financing tools to specifically support healthy food development and infrastructure for stores of all sizes.

 - Increase the number of small grocery stores: Not every neighborhood can support a full-service supermarket.
 BFPI works to encourage growth in small-format grocery stores that provide a wide product line and healthy food at the neighborhood level.